jackpas23/HashiCorp-Tech-Flex/README.md

-# Terraform Vault AWS Secrets Engine Setup
+# Terraform Vault Setup

-Welcome to the Terraform configuration for setting up an AWS Secrets Engine in Vault using HashiCorp Cloud Platform (HCP).
-This project is designed for an interview to showcase your skills as a DevSecOps Engineer for HashiCorp Vault.
+Welcome to the Terraform configuration for setting up a Vault cluster using two custom modules.
+This guide will help you understand how the project is structured and how to get everything running.

 ## Project Structure

-The project is organized into two main directories:
+The project is divided into two main directories:

-- **Root Directory**: Contains the primary Terraform configuration files.
+- **Root Directory**: This directory holds the primary Terraform configuration files that set up the overall infrastructure.
-- **Modules Directory**: Contains reusable Terraform modules for onboarding and AWS secrets engine setup.
+- **Modules Directory**: This directory contains reusable Terraform modules, specifically for onboarding and setting up the AWS secrets engine.

 ## Table of Contents